Flood Advisory issued for Marion by NWS - News Break

 Flood Advisory issued for Marion by NWS

-Effective: 2021-07-09 23:12:00 CDT Expires: 2021-07-10 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 10:22:00 CDT Expires: 2021-07-09 12:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Marion The National Weather Service in St Louis has issued a * Urban and Small Stream Flood Advisory for West Central Pike County in west central Illinois Northwestern Audrain County in central Missouri Southwestern Marion County in northeastern Missouri Monroe County in northeastern Missouri Northwestern Pike County in northeastern Missouri Ralls County in northeastern Missouri Shelby County in northeastern Missouri * Until 230 AM CDT. * At 1124 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Marion The National Weather Service in Morristown has issued a * Urban and Small Stream Flood Advisory for Southern Hamilton County in east Tennessee Southeastern Marion County in east Tennessee * Until 130 PM EDT /1230 PM CDT/. * At 1131 AM EDT /1031 AM CDT/, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause urban and small stream flooding.
-Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Hannibal, Vandalia, Monroe City, Shelbina, Paris, Santa Fe, Warren, New London, Clarence, Perry, Madison, Shelbyville, Center, Frankford, Rensselaer, Emden, Philadelphia, Granville, Spaulding and Maud.
-Additional rainfall amounts up to 1 inch are expected over parts of the area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Chattanooga, Jasper, Signal Mountain, Walden, Ridgeside, Fairmount, Harrison, Red Bank, Collegedale, Lookout Mountain, East Ridge, Hicks Gap State Park, Middle Valley, East Brainerd, Ooltewah, Haletown (guild), Harrison Bay State Park, Sequatchie Cave and Apison.
+Additional rainfall amounts of 0.5 to 1.5 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0